NisseCR/paracosm/TTRPG Stories/Lore/Deities/Prime Deities/Moradin.md

   - god
 ---
 ![[Moradin E.png]]
 Moradin is worshiped by smiths, artisans, and miners alike, granting inspiration in exchange for respect and prayer.
 He shaped the mountains from the chaos of [[The Founding]], and stands as the patron protector of home and family.
-The devotion to the All-Hammer is strongest in dwarven communities, and many temples to Moradin mark the centre of a mighty dwarven stronghold.
+The devotion to the All-Hammer is strongest in [[Dwarves|dwarven]] communities, and many temples to Moradin mark the centre of a mighty dwarven stronghold.

 Moradin lords over the soul forges within the massive tunnelled mansion of [[Erackinor]], deep beneath the slopes of [[Solonia]] on the plane of [[Mount Celestia|Celestia]].
 ## Depiction